Table of Contents

 What is the retail supply chain?

 There are several moving parts that make up the entire supply chain, including supplier relationships, warehousing, inventory management, picking and packing orders, shipping and carrier partnerships, managing returns, and more.

 The impact of the COVID-19 pandemic on the retail supply chain

 The COVID-19 pandemic has quickly changed how retailers operate their business, which means that the traditional retail supply chain isn’t going to cut it.

-There is a lot more that goes into a creating an efficient supply chain, including the integration of automation and technology, as well the need to adopt an inventory distribution model to expand customer reach and meet their expectations with fast, affordable shipping options.
+There is a lot more that goes into a creating an efficient and lean supply chain, including the integration of automation and technology, as well the need to adopt an inventory distribution model to expand customer reach and meet their expectations with fast, affordable shipping options.
 Even free shipping is becoming more common, but is not doable with an inefficient supply chain.

 Thinking beyond the pandemic and looking toward the future of ecommerce, here are just some of the ways that retailers can continue to improve their retail supply chain: